yixuan/arpack-arma/doxygen/Overview.md

 of a large square matrix (\f$A\f$).
 Usually \f$k\f$ is much less than the size of matrix (\f$n\f$), so that only a few eigenvalues and eigenvectors are computed, which in general is more efficient than calculating the whole spectral decomposition.
+Users can choose eigenvalue selection rules to pick up the eigenvalues of interest, such as the largest \f$k\f$ eigenvalues, or eigenvalues with largest real parts, etc.

 To use the eigen solvers in this library, the user does not need to directly provide the whole matrix, but instead, the algorithm only requires certain operations